-And so it began, the audio stimulation.
-Piped through loudspeakers at tinnitus levels came recordings of morbid music, screams, babies crying…all measure of unbearable loudness.
-I bit at the thread on the seams of my blouse cuff until I popped the seam and extracted the ear plugs.
-WONDERFUL EAR PLUGS!
+And then it began — the audio stimulation.
+Piped through loudspeakers at tinnitus levels came recordings of morbid music, screams, babies crying… all measure of unbearable loudness.
+I bit at the thread on the seams of my blouse cuff until I popped the seam and extracted the earplugs.
+WONDERFUL EARPLUGS!
 I put them in and the fevered pitch of the shrill cacophony went dull.
-Of course it didn’t go away altogether, but this was my James Rowe victory, to be sure.
+Of course, it didn’t go away altogether, but this was my James Rowe victory, to be sure.

 “Do you wish water?”
 I heard.